 Credit: Dr. David Sliney, Johns Hopkins School of Public Health

-We are working hard to enable new industry standards for safety and raise awareness of this groundbreaking new air and surface disinfection technology, providing much more practical, safe, and efficient solutions for large important markets and applications including:
+We are working hard to enable new industry standards for safety and raise awareness of this groundbreaking new air and surface pathogen inactivation1 technology, providing much more practical, safe, and efficient solutions for large important markets and applications including:

 - Defense and Government facilities